 Yes!
 We encourage all community groups to submit any and all projects they might have.
-We cannot grantee that all projects will be completed, but we do our best to match as many projects with classrooms.
+We cannot guarantee that all projects will be completed, but we do our best to match as many projects as possible with classrooms.
 Projects that may not be completed the semester they were submitted are encouraged to resubmit again in future semesters.

 What type of projects can I submit?

 Here are some examples of previous projects that have been submitted and completed:

 - Improve or develop an agency’s cultural competency plan

 - Design annual events

 - Grant writing/research